-Over 70% of independent musicians struggle with anxiety, depression or other mental health issue.
+Over 70% of independent musicians struggle with anxiety, depression and other mental health issues.
 Let’s face it, being a musician is challenging.
 Hell, being human is challenging.
 The consistent pressure to be the best can become overwhelming, and those high expectations can take a toll on anyone’s mental health.
 We place the utmost importance on providing consistent support in our community for those in need.
 If you or someone you know is struggling with their mental health, these resources are here to help…

 Mental Health Resources for MusiciansAccording to the Substance Abuse and Mental Health Services Administration, 1 in 5 American adults will have a diagnosable mental health condition in any given year...
 Mental health care matters.
 Simple as that. #breakthestigma Click To Tweet

 Silence The Shame